 We often look forward to Christmas for the nostalgia.
 The decorations.
 The songs.
 The time with family.
 The opportunity to give to those you love.
 But is that enough?
 Is that why Christ came?
 Is saving the town, finding love, and connecting with your inner-child the ultimate Good News of advent, of the coming of Immanuel, “God with us”?
 As Christians, we celebrate an eternal hope at Christmas.
 God has made a way for relationship restoration, not just with estranged family or long lost loves, but with Himself!
 And He did this by coming to us in the flesh.
 God with us.
 God with us 2,000 years ago in the person of His Son, for the purpose of God with us now and forevermore.
 That is the miracle of Christmas.

 And isn’t that good news?
 It’s good news because the reality is, Christmas here on earth isn’t always like it is in the movies.
 Sometimes relationships remain broken.
 Small family businesses don’t always survive.
 Dream jobs don’t always pan out.
 Single people stay single.
 The cancer doesn’t go away.
-So we cling to a hope that goes beyond an idealistic Norman Rockwell Christmas setting.
+So we cling to a hope that goes beyond an idealistic Norman Rockwell Christmas setting and Hallmark Christmas movies.
 We cling to the hope represented in Christ’s coming.
 Christ—the Man of Sorrows who was acquainted with grief (Is 53:3) and is able to sympathize with our weaknesses (Heb 4:15)—restores us to God.
 And in Him we hope during the Christmas season and all year long.